tutek1/DTLabs/08_UI/lab08.md

 Please **open** the `UI/MainMenu/main_menu.tscn` scene.

 ### What is already present?
-I have already created a basic UI scene (`Control` node as the root) with a background created from a randomized tilemap, which I have previously used for the **2D puzzle sections**.
+I have already created a basic UI scene (`Control` node as the root) with a background made from a randomized tilemap, which I have previously used for the **2D puzzle sections**.

-I also made a basic empty script with the headers of functions, which will be called by all the different main menu buttons.
+I also made a basic empty script with the headers of functions, which all the different main menu buttons will call.

 > aside positive
 > For more information on how to do this, you can check out the **Lab03 - 2D Platformer** lab, which goes in depth on `TileMaps`.

 ### Buttons - UI
 Let's start by creating a **game name** and the **three buttons**.
-To keep all these nodes aligned properly, we will use a `VBoxContainer` for this whole middle section.
+To keep all these nodes appropriately aligned, we will use a `VBoxContainer` for this whole middle section.

 1. **Add** a new `VBoxContainer` node as a child of the `MainMenu` node
 2. **Set** the `Anchor Preset` to `Center`